jdunkerley/jdunkerley/creating-an-alteryx-cpp-function.md

 const int nVarType_WCHAR = 2;
 ```

 This defines constants to identify the variable type Alteryx passes into your function.
-All custom function variables are passed either as double values (assuming a numberic type in Alteryx) or as unicode character array (assuming a text or date time value in Alteryx).
+All custom function variables are passed either as double values (assuming a numeric type in Alteryx) or as Unicode character array (assuming a text or date time value in Alteryx).
 Alteryx tells you what time the variable is by passing one of the two values above.
 The constants just mean you can use friendly code and not need to remember which one is which!

 ```cpp
 struct FormulaAddInData